fjfdct/Perl_exerciese/BegPerl_Chap02.md

 '"Hi," said Jack.
 "Have you read Slashdot today?"'
 "Stop!"
 He cried.

 7. Here-document: specify large amount of string.
+Begin with \"<<\" directly followed by custom label, end with custom labe;.